davidjerleke/embla-carousel/README.md

   </summary>
   <hr>
   <div>
-    This option enables adjustment of the carousel scroll speed when scroll is triggered by any of the API methods
+    This option enables adjustment of the scroll speed when triggered by any of the API methods
     <a href="#scrollnext">
       <code>scrollNext</code>
     </a>,